Steve Beshear: 2007 gubernatorial campaign

-In April 2007, Beshear received the endorsement of former Governor Brereton Jones.
+In April 2007, Beshear received the endorsement of former governor Brereton Jones.
 Just two weeks before the primary, candidate Jonathan Miller dropped out of the race and endorsed Beshear.
-Miller, who was consistently lagging in the polls, indicated that he was endorsing Beshear in order to prevent an "unelectable" candidate from becoming the Democratic Party's nominee for the fall campaign.
+Miller, who was consistently lagging in the polls, indicated that he was endorsing Beshear to prevent an "unelectable" candidate from becoming the Democratic Party's nominee for the fall campaign.
 He later admitted that comment was aimed at Lunsford, who dropped out of the 2003 Democratic gubernatorial primary and in the general election endorsed Fletcher over Democratic candidate Ben Chandler, and at Henry, who faced allegations of illegal medical billing and improper campaign financing.
 Buoyed by these endorsements, Beshear surged ahead and won the primary; he garnered 40.9 percent of the vote, just enough to avoid a costly runoff election with Lunsford, the second-place finisher.

 Incumbent governor Fletcher emerged from the Republican primary, and Beshear immediately looked to make the investigation against Fletcher the primary issue of the campaign.
 Fletcher countered by strengthening his opposition to Beshear's casino expansion plan.
-In June 2007, Fletcher backed off an earlier commitment to let Kentuckians vote on casino gambling amendment; a campaign staffer told reporters that "The voters will have their chance to decide this issue in [the] November [election].
+In June 2007, Fletcher backed off an earlier commitment to let Kentuckians vote on a casino gambling amendment; a campaign staffer told reporters that "The voters will have their chance to decide this issue in [the] November [election].
 To put it on the ballot would be redundant."
 Fletcher's choice to make casino gambling the centerpiece of the campaign proved ineffective.
 After months of campaigning on the issue, a SurveyUSA poll showed that Fletcher had gained only 6 percentage points on Beshear and still trailed him by 16 percentage points.
-Further, polling showed that more than half of the state's voters believed Fletcher had acted unethically with regard to the claims in the hiring investigation while 81% believed the casino gambling amendment should be placed on the ballot.
+Further, polling showed that more than half of the state's voters believed Fletcher had acted unethically about the claims in the hiring investigation, while 81% believed the casino gambling amendment should be placed on the ballot.
 Late in the campaign, eight of Kentucky's leading newspapers endorsed Beshear.
 Ultimately, Beshear was elected by a vote of 619,567 to 435,856.